ddc-java-17/leave-me-alone-reedsearle/docs/index.md

   * Email tools - https://developer.android.com/guide/components/intents-common This is a list of comm Intents including sending email with multiple attachments
   * https://developer.android.com/reference/android/content/Intent#ACTION_SEND This is the specific Intent for emailing with an attachment

+Service Requirements

+All services will be highly recommended but the app will operate without any dangerous services, although at a somewhat reduced capability.

 ## Stretch goals and possible enhancements
 {: menu="Stretch goals" }

-  *Add GPS tracking so the phone can be followed
+  * Add GPS tracking so the phone can be followed
-  *Use phone sleep time out to arm alarm
+  * Use phone sleep time out to arm alarm
-  *Add notification to Whatsapp, Instagram and others *Tools to add sounds to library
+  * Add notification to Whatsapp, Instagram and others
+  * Tools to add sounds to library